Dear Twitch streamers (and you too YouTube Live & Mixer streamers) we love you. You are the content creators of the 2020s.

 Another tool that will give you a score for keywords.
 Only negative point: it focuses on the US market.

 Nothing related to Uber!
-Here we are in Neil Patel, one of the big marketing guru outside (but at least a good one!).
+Here we are in Neil Patel, one of the big marketing gurus outside (but at least a good one!).
 Ubersuggest will allow you to look for search terms (Google focused but still useful for you) and see how much people have searched for a keyword in a month.

 Ahh VidIQ, probably my favorite tool here.
 This is a chrome extension that you can use for free that will give you a lot of information on any videos: